raspberrypilearning/comic-character/en/step_7.md

 ---

-Local storage in web development is a way to store data on a user's browser that persists even after the user closes the browser or navigates away from the page.
+Local storage in web development is a way to store data on a user's browser that remains even after the user closes the browser or navigates away from the page.

 It provides a simple key-value pair storage system that uses local storage to save and retrieve user preferences or settings.

 1. **Local Storage:**
    - A small storage space available in a user's web browser.
    - Data stored in local storage remains on the user's device even after they close the browser.

 2. **Preferences:**
-   - User-specific choices or settings, such as theme preferences, language selection, or any customizations.
+   - User choices or settings, such as theme preferences, language selection, or any customizations.

 3. **Storing Preferences in Local Storage:**
    - Developers can use local storage to save and retrieve user preferences.